Salsiccia

 Step-by-step

-Brown the sausage hard for flavor.
+Brown the sausage hard for flavor and build fond in the pan.

-Brown the sausage hard for flavor.
+Brown the sausage hard for flavor and build fond in the pan.

 Toss the pasta with sauce and a splash of pasta water.